Resilient Monitoring in Heterogeneous Multi-robot Systems through Network Reconfiguration: Introduction

 The overarching idea presented here is to formalize the notion of resilience by exploiting the heterogeneity of the team with regard to the monitoring task executed by the robots in the team.
 The notion of one-hop observability provides a means to quantify the impact of each sensor in the multi-robot team towards the monitoring task performance.
 The one-hop observability notion allows the stricken robot to rely on a different sensor on a neighboring robot (or a combination of different sensors) to compensate for the performance loss caused due to the sensor failure.

 The methodology described here is a two-step strategy.
 In response to a resource failure, our method first updates the communication network the robots use to share resources, such that the team is guaranteed to attain monitoring task performance commensurate with the available resources.
-Following this, the robots execute a controller based on finite-time convergence control barrier functions designed to drive them to a spatial configuration that results in the desired new communication links being formed.
+Following this, the robots execute a controller based on finite-time convergence control barrier functions \cite{pierpaoli2019sequential} designed to drive them to a spatial configuration that results in the desired new communication links being formed.

 Although in this article (an earlier version appears in~\cite{ramachandran2019resilience}) we restrict our attention to the monitoring task, in the future, we plan to extend the ideas discussed here to other multi-robot tasks where the task performance metric can be expressed as a function of the multi-robot team's resource distribution.
-This article makes the following contributions: \begin{itemize} \item We formally pose the problem of resilience in a heterogeneous robot team engaged in monitoring an exogenous process through inter-robot sensor sharing. \item We introduce a new strong notion of observability - \textit{one-hop observability} - and exploit a metric based on this notion to drive network reconfiguration in response to sensor failure. \item We propose an algorithm to generate and assemble a communication graph that maximizes the post-failure performance of each robot, by guaranteeing one-hop observability. \end{itemize}
+This article makes the following contributions: \begin{itemize} \item We formally pose the problem of resilience in a heterogeneous robot team engaged in monitoring an exogenous process through inter-robot sensor sharing. \item We introduce a new strong notion of observability - \textit{one-hop observability} - and exploit a metric based on this notion to drive network reconfiguration in response to sensor failure. \item We propose an algorithm to generate and assemble a communication graph that maximizes the post-failure performance of each robot, by guaranteeing one-hop observability. \item We validate the effectiveness of our proposed framework through multi-robot experiments. \end{itemize} \final{In prior work \cite{ramachandran2019resilience}, we proposed a method to maintain high resource availability in a networked heterogeneous multi-robot system subject to resource failures.
+In contrast, the work presented here focuses on a strategy which enables each robot in a team to monitor an exogenous process through inter-robot sensor sharing.
+In \cite{ramachandran2019resilience}, we used a probabilistic optimization technique to generate the spatial coordinates for the robots, whereas in this work the robots execute a feedback controller based on finite time convergence control barrier functions to drive them to a spatial configuration that relies the new communication graph in space.
+Additionally, we relax the constraint that robots need access to a pre-specified list of resource.
+Finally, we note that the robots in this work are performing a concrete task (monitoring), whereas in our prior work the task was purely notional.}